seatable/seatable-api-php/docs/SysAdmin/Api/UsersApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$user_id = 23abc456def789ghi123jkl456mno789@auth.local; // string | The unique user id in the form ...@auth.local.
+$user_id = 2abc456def789abc123def456abc789a@auth.local; // string | The unique user id in the form ...@auth.local.
 This is not the email address of the user.
-$parent_dir = /asset/; // string
+$parent_dir = /asset/; // string | The parent directory path.

 try {
     $result = $apiInstance->listUserStorageObjects($user_id, $parent_dir);